Want to understand Agile software development and the tools you need to implement it?

-Like other Agile methods, the Extreme programming methodology focuses on:
+The Extreme programming methodology focuses on:

-- Delivering high-quality products frequently
+- Delivering high quality software products frequently

 - Incorporating customer feedback during all software testing cycles

-- Efficient collaboration with rapid feedback loops
+- Continuous collaboration with rapid feedback loops

-F. Feature Driven Development (FDD)
+What is Feature Driven Development (FDD)?

 The FDD Agile movement was started in 1997 as one of the first Agile-based software development methodologies.

 Like other Agile methods, the ultimate goal of FDD is to create a working product that satisfies a customer’s needs.
 It does this by tackling each feature separately and getting customer feedback on it.